-At December 31, 2022, an additional 3,656,518 common shares were reserved for future issuance from treasury under TC Energy's Stock Option Plan.
+TC Energy's Stock Option Plan permits options for the purchase of TC Energy common shares to be awarded to certain employees, including officers.
 The contractual life of options granted is seven years.
 Options may be exercised at a price determined at the time the option is awarded and vest equally on the anniversary date in each of the three years following the award.
 Forfeiture of stock options results from their expiration and, if not previously vested, upon resignation or termination of the option holder's employment.

-The Company used a binomial model for determining the fair value of options granted and applied the following weighted average assumptions:
+TC Energy used a binomial model for determining the fair value of options granted and applied the following weighted average assumptions:

 year ended December 31 2022 2021 2020

 Weighted average fair value \$8.24 \$7.39 \$7.73

-Expected life (years) 1 5.4 5.4 5.7
+Expected life (years) 5.4 5.4 5.7

 Interest rate 1.6% 0.5% 1.5%

-Volatility 2 22% 25% 17%
+Volatility 22% 25% 17%

 Dividend yield 5.5% 6.0% 4.2%

-Expected life is based on historical exercise activity.
+1 Expected life is based on historical exercise activity.

-Volatility is derived based on the average of both the historical and implied volatility of the Company's common shares.
+2 Volatility is derived based on the average of both the historical and implied volatility of TC Energy's common shares.

-The amount expensed for stock options, with a corresponding increase in Additional paid-in capital was \$10 million in 2022 (2021 - \$12 million; 2020 - \$12 million).
+The amount expensed for TC Energy stock options, with a corresponding increase in Additional paid-in capital was \$10 million in 2022 (2021 - \$12 million; 2020 - \$12 million).
 At December 31, 2022, unrecognized compensation costs related to non-vested stock options were \$12 million.
 The cost is expected to be fully recognized over a weighted average period of 1.9 years.